-Paleo Chocolate Pumpkin Bars are a perfect grain-free dessert with a little chocolate sweetness and all the flavor.
+Paleo Flourless Pumpkin Bars are a perfect grain-free dessert with a little chocolate sweetness and all the flavor.

 When I first began blogging, I honestly had no idea where I was going to end up.
 I didn't have a road map and didn't have a clear vision of what it even meant to have a blog.
 I just knew I needed to get my thoughts out into the world and hoped that some may resonate with other people.